MicrosoftDocs/VBA-Docs/api/Publisher.MailMergeDataSources.Item.md

 ## Remarks

-The  **Item** method is the default member of the **MailMergeDataSources** collection
+The **Item** method is the default member of the **MailMergeDataSources** collection.

 If there is only a single **MailMergeDataSource** object in the active document, the **MailMergeDataSources** collection is empty.
 In that case, if you try to use the **DataSources** property of the **MailMergeDataSource** object to get the data sources collection, Microsoft Publisher returns an error.

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) macro shows how to get the names of all the connected data sources in the **MailMergeDataSources** collection in the active document.
-It uses the **IsDataSourceConnected** property of the active document to determine if a data source is connected.
+It uses the **[IsDataSourceConnected](publisher.document.isdatasourceconnected.md)** property of the active document to determine if a data source is connected.

-If one or more data sources is connected, the macro uses the  **Count** property of the **MailMergeDataSources** collection to determine how many data sources are connected.
+If one or more data sources is connected, the macro uses the **Count** property to determine how many data sources are connected.

-If just one data source is connected, the macro prints the name of that data source in the  **Immediate** window; if more than one data source is connected, the macro uses the **Item** method of the **MailMergeDataSources** collection to iterate through the collection and the **Name** property of the **MailMergeDataSource** object to print the name of each connected data source in the Immediate window.
+If just one data source is connected, the macro prints the name of that data source in the Immediate window; if more than one data source is connected, the macro uses the **Item** method to iterate through the collection and the **MailMergeDataSource.Name** property to print the name of each connected data source in the Immediate window.

 ```vb
 Public Sub Item_Example()